kseidenschnur/windows-overview/README.md

 # windows-overview

-This App is intended to be a newer version of the Splunk Windows Infrastructure App
+This App is intended to be App conatining some simple Windows Overview Dashboards based on the lates available Windows-TA.